 Promoting community growth through transparency, fiscal responsibility, and service.

 Scott Barr grew up in Chagrin Falls, Ohio before moving to Twinsburg in 2008.
 Scott attended Kent State University where he studied communications.
 After college, Scott became a Police Officer, graduating from the Garrettsville Police Academy, 1st in his class.
 Scott worked for the Orange Village Police Department where he also became a firefighter and an EMT.
-It was during this period that he met his wife of 11 years, Megan.
+It was during this period that he met his wife of 19 years, Megan.

-In addition to Scott’s breadth of professional experience, he is also involved in his community.
-As a Trustee for the Ethan’s Green Homeowner’s Association, he has worked to provide the residents the best services possible.
-In 2015 Scott was a member of the Twinsburg Redistricting Commission.
-Scott is currently serving his second year on the Twinsburg Environmental Commission, where he has helped to plan events from Earth Day to Community Cleanup, and free shredding.
+Scott is a former Trustee for the Ethan’s Green Homeowner’s Association, where he has worked to provide the residents the best services possible.
+Before his tenure of City Council, Scott was a member of the Twinsburg Redistricting Commission, and served on Twinsburg Environmental Commission, where he has helped to plan events from Earth Day to Community Cleanup, and free shredding.

 “City Council should be about good people doing good things for their community.” – Scott Barr